Marannix/Stroll/README.md

 ### What does this project do?

-I've added a bottom navigation tab to for navigating between fragment in the dashboard.
+I've added a bottom navigation tab for navigating between fragment in the dashboard.

 | Profile Tab | List Tab | Favourite Tab |
 |---|---|---|